shekspir55/rbn/content/posts/when-you-feel-something-is-hard-go-for-it.md

 ---
-title: "When You Feel Something Is Hard Go for It 🔨"
+title: "When You Feel Something Is Hard, Go for It 🔨"
 date: 2024-06-20T22:41:06+04:00
 draft: false
 ---